 14. Spider Monkeys

 Spider Monkeys are scientifically known as Ateles known for their long, thin arms that look like hooklike hands that allow them to move through the trees.
 The average lifespan of spider monkeys is 22 years in the wild.
 It can grow between 14 to 26 inches and its avarage wieght is between 13.25 pounds.
-Spider Monkeys primarily feed on fruits, but will also occasionally consume leaves, flowers, and insects.
-These monkey species are very social in nature and want to live in groups of 35 individuals, but will split up to forage during the day.
+Spider Monkeys is one of the ugly monkeys that primarily feed on fruits, but will also occasionally consume leaves, flowers, and insects.
+These monkey species are very social and want to live in groups of 35 individuals, but will split up to forage during the day.

 15. Cotton-top Tamarins